RedRobotics/HeadBoard/README.md

 Drive a robot with a variety of controllers with example code for Rock Candy and PiHut PS3 Gamepads, Wiimote and generic bluetooth gamepads.
 Get a robot up and running in minutes!

-This guide assumes a working knowledge of the Raspberry Pi,how to set one up headlessly, and how to connect remotely via SSH.
+This guide assumes a working knowledge of the Raspberry Pi, how to set one up headlessly, and how to connect remotely via SSH.
 Here's a great guide on how to do it from [Adafruit](https://learn.adafruit.com/raspberry-pi-zero-creation/overview).

 Beginner tutorials and videos coming soon.